 The lagoon was designed with the intention that sludge would be forced by hydraulic pressure into the fine river silts and ash which underline the lagoon, thus blinding and sealing the bottom of the lagoon.
-Resource consent 2982-4 authorises a discharge of up to 60 m3/day of sludge lagoon leachate to groundwater.
+Resource Consent 2982-4 authorises a discharge of up to $60 \, \mathrm{m}^3 / \mathrm{day}$ of sludge lagoon leachate to groundwater.
 Monitoring results of shallow groundwater bores and surface waters in the vicinity of the lagoon indicate that leakage is occurring.

-During the 2021-2022 year, NPDC completed the process of decommissioning the sludge lagoon.
-Monitoring was still undertaken during 2022-2023 to assess if there are any ongoing effects from the decommissioned lagoon.
+During the 2021/22 year, NPDC completed the process of decommissioning the sludge lagoon.
+Monitoring has been undertaken since to assess if there are any ongoing effects from the decommissioned lagoon.

 NPDC collects monthly groundwater and surface water samples from selected sites in the vicinity of the sludge lagoon (Figure 2).
-Summarised results from the year under review are provided in Tables 8 to 13, along with a summary of previous results from 1990 to 2021.
+Summarised results from the year under review are provided in Tables 8 to 13, along with a summary of previous results from 1990 to 2022.